 Under Dan Fellman’s tenure as President, Domestic Distribution, Warner Bros.
 Pictures has become the only studio to gross more than $1 billion domestically for 12 consecutive years as well as have 60 movies earn more than $100 million domestically.
 In 2012, the Studio amassed a domestic box office tally of $1.66 billion, including the billion dollar global blockbuster The Dark Knight Rises.

-In 2013, Fellman and his team will oversee the domestic release of a diverse slate of broad-appeal films, including Gangster Squad, The Great Gatsby, The Hangover Part III, Man of Steel, Pacific Rim, 300: Rise of an Empire and The Hobbit: The Desolation of Smaug among others.
+In 2013, Fellman and his team will oversee the domestic release of a diverse slate of broad-appeal films, including The Great Gatsby, The Hangover Part III, Man of Steel, Pacific Rim, Gravity and The Hobbit: The Desolation of Smaug, among others.

 Fellman, who moved up to his current post in 1999 after serving in a series of executive positions at Warner Bros.
 Pictures Domestic Distribution, joined the Studio in 1978 from American Theatre Management Corporation, where he served as president.
 Based at Warner Bros.
 Pictures’ Burbank headquarters, Fellman is responsible for the strategy and oversight of distribution for the Studio’s theatrical and non-theatrical motion picture releases in the United States and Canada.